Iran resumes 20% enrichment at Fordow amid rising tensions with U.S

 The enrichment decision, Iran’s latest contravention of the accord, coincides with increasing tensions between Iran and the United States in the last days of President Donald Trump’s administration.

-Tehran started violating the accord in 2019 in response to Trump’s withdrawal from it in 2018 and the reimposition of U.S. sanctions that had been lifted under the deal.
+Tehran started violating the accord in 2019 in a step-by-step response to Trump’s withdrawal from it in 2018 and the reimposition of U.S. sanctions lifted under the deal.

 The agreement’s main aim was to extend the time Iran would need to produce enough fissile material for a nuclear bomb, if it chose to, to at least a year from roughly two to three months.
 It also lifted international sanctions against Tehran.